 Osteoarthritis is a worsening disease that develops over a period of time.
-Although, it is commonly the result of a traumatic accident to the joint, it occurs as the cartilage develops a rough texture, it wears down over time leaving a big possibility of bone to bone friction.
-Although most common in older female, especially those whose work pose great tension on the hips and joints.
+Although it is commonly the result of a traumatic accident to the joint, it occurs as the cartilage develops a rough texture.
+It wears down over time leaving a big possibility of bone to bone friction.
+This condition is common among older female, especially those whose work poses great tension on the knees and joints.
 Those who have a particular ailment, bone malfunction or a genetic tendency have a big chance of acquiring osteoarthritis.

-A knee in good shape, should have a thick layer of cartilage covering the end part of the bones.
+A knee in good shape will have a thick layer of cartilage covering the end part of the bones.
 A well-conditioned cartilage enables the bones to float easily across each other.
 In contrast, an osteoarthritis affected knee will have the cartilage of the bones worn out and deteriorated.

 Recurrent movement or trauma will hasten this degeneration.
 In due course the bones may chafe one another resulting to bone spur formation.
 This chafing and rubbing can result to the slow development of bony bumps forming along the edges of the joint, which in return, becomes a source of joint pain.